CristeaTeodorAndrei/CubeSat/README.md

 ### Software specs

-The OBSW was developed in Python, and the operating system on which the software runs is Raspberian. <br>
+OBSW was developed in Python, and the operating system on which the software runs is Raspberian on which some software optimizations have been applied.  <br>
-The following optimizations have been made to improve overall system performance:

-- Deactivating Wi-Fi Module
-- Deactivating Bluetooth Module
-- Deactivating Update Module
-- Deactivating UI
 <br>

 ## Guideline